supercharge/docs/testing-fakes.md

 # Testing Fakes
 Complex setups should be as easy to test as possible.
+You may need to stub out methods to not actually execute them when running tests.
+"Mocking" certain aspects of your application isolates the functionality to test.
+For example, the user signup may send a welcome email once the registration finished.
+You may want to mock the mail sending process in tests to not send a mail.
+This helps you to only test the desired functionality and control side-effects.
+Sending mails is part of another test case.

-In unit tests, you may need to stub out methods from third-party libraries to mock behavior of individual methods.
-Boost's `base-test` wraps [Sinon.js](https://sinonjs.org/) to easily  create mocks, stubs, and spies or access Sinon itself.
+Boost’s `base-test` wraps [Sinon.js](https://sinonjs.org/) to easily  create mocks, stubs, and spies or access Sinon itself.
+Find more details about "mocks, stubs, and spies" in [Sinon’s  documentation](https://sinonjs.org/releases/latest/).
+If you don't know what these terms are, it’s a good reference to start with.

 ## Sinon
-Sinon is a powerful library and Boost's `base-test` does not expose all Sinon methods.
-It exposes the Sinon instance in your test cases via `this.sinon()` to quickly configure testing helpers in your test methods.
+Sinon is a powerful library and Boost’s `base-test` does not expose all Sinon methods.
+It exposes the Sinon instance in your test cases via `this.sinon()` to conveniently configure testing helpers in your test methods.

 ## Stubs
-Boost lets you quickly stub out methods via `this.stub(args)`.
+Boost lets you stub out methods via `this.stub(args)`.
 This method uses Sinon to create the stub and passes all arguments down to Sinon.
 It returns the stub instance:

 ```js
 const BaseTest = util('base-test')